Skip to content

 Evidence: Moderate — strongest natural option for androgenetic alopecia

 Saw palmetto inhibits 5-alpha reductase — the enzyme that converts testosterone to DHT.
-This is the same mechanism as finasteride, the prescription standard of care.
-The magnitude of inhibition is lower than finasteride, but the side effect profile is far more favorable.
+This overlaps with the DHT pathway targeted by finasteride, but potency and clinical effect are not comparable.

 Key study: A 2020 randomized double-blind trial (Journal of Alternative and Complementary Medicine) found 320mg standardized saw palmetto extract significantly reduced hair loss photographic scores compared to placebo at 24 weeks.
 An earlier 2002 study found saw palmetto superior to placebo for androgenetic alopecia in men.